dekuNukem/duckyPad/troubleshooting.md

 Please [update your duckyPad to the latest firmware](https://github.com/dekuNukem/duckyPad/blob/master/firmware_updates_and_version_history.md) to fix this issue.

+## My duckyPad stopped working on latest firmware!

+If your duckyPad fails to work after updating to latest firmware (0.18.0+), you are most likely affected by a USB chipset bug on recent AMD motherboards.

+[Take a look at this article for possible solutions](https://www.tomshardware.com/uk/news/amd-suggest-possible-fixes-for-usb-connectivity-issues).
+You can also plug it in through a USB hub, which should work.

 ## My script behaves inconsistently!

 duckyPad might be typing too fast for your computer.